jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27g.md

 that government and on the type of political machine and the pattern of public opinion they have to work with.
-From the standpoint of our theory of democracy it is not necessary to require, as it would be from the standpoint of the classical theory, that only such matters should be dealt with Socialism and Democracy292 by the political apparatus which the people at large can fully understand and have a serious opinion about.
+From the standpoint of our theory of democracy it is not necessary to require, as it would be from the standpoint of the classical theory, that only such matters should be dealt with by the political apparatus which the people at large can fully understand and have a serious opinion about.

 But a less exacting requirement of the same nature still imposes itself.
 It calls for additional comment.
 Of course there cannot be any legal limits to what a parliament, led by the prime minister, might subject to its decision, if need be, by means of a